 The typical Thai train is a lovable piece of the past, a shed on wheels with all the comfort and speed of a shed on wheels.
 Hard seats, no windows, food sellers wandering up and down hawking a wide range of goods.
 There’s a certain romance to these trips, but they aren’t the kind of trains you’d want to spend a full night on, and thankfully the long distance trains in Thailand have first and second class carriages which are much more modern and comfortable.

-The Bangkok to Chiang Mai Train
+The Overnight train Bangkok to Chiang Mai

-The overnight train to Chiang Mai – specifically train 9 (18.10 departure daily) is one such modern beast, and for this trip we splashed out on a first class carriage at around 1,900 baht per person.
+The overnight train Bangkok to Chiang Mai – specifically train 9 (18.10 departure daily) is one such modern beast, and for this trip we splashed out on a first class carriage at around 1,900 baht per person.
 Second class would set you back around 1,300 baht and can be booked online through 12go – with tickets to be collected on the day of travel or a few days earlier.

 For my money, the privacy of a first class booth is worth the extra outlay vs second class.
 When you consider that it’s basically your transport and hotel for the evening, the price is pretty good.
 You can find full details on train times and information at Seat 61